Xpunn/Weatherman/README.md

 I assumed that the calls to third party APIs were to be made from the Spring Boot backend.

 Unfortunately I didn't have time to figure out how to deploy the project.
 For testing purposes you can run the code following these steps:
-First run the docker MongoDb database using the `docker compose -f docker-compose.yaml -d` command in the root folder of the appliaction.
+First run the docker MongoDb database using the `docker compose -f docker-compose.yaml -d` command in the backend folder.
 Then run the Spring Boot backend from an IDE of your choice.
+(Ayou have to add an environment variable `API_KEY` with an API key from WeatherAPI toyour spring boot app.
 Then run the frontend using the `ng serve` command in the frontend folder.
 Now you can test the app on localhost:4200 from the browser.